American Mother Shoots Daughter By Mistake - UrduPoint

 American Mother Shoots Daughter By Mistake

-Washington, Sept 4 (UrduPoint / Pakistan Point News - 5th Sep, 2019 ) :An American woman shot and wounded her 18-year-old daughter when she showed up to pay a surprise visit and the mother thought there was an intruder in the house, reports said Wednesday.
+Washington, Sept 6 (UrduPoint / Pakistan Point News - 6th Sep, 2019 ) :An American woman shot and wounded her 18-year-old daughter when she showed up to pay a surprise visit and the mother thought there was an intruder in the house, reports said.

 The girl, coming home from college for an unannounced visit, was hit in the arm but will survive Friday's incident in Girard, Ohio, local tv station WFMJ said.